formlio/forml/docs/workflow/topology.rst

 exit (``.tail``) node and providing a useful API to work with this part of the task graph:

 .. autoclass:: forml.flow.Segment
-   :members: publisher, subscribe, extend, copy, prune
+   :members: publisher, subscribe, extend, copy

 .. caution::
     Note the ``.head`` node must have *single input port* and the ``.tail`` node must have *single output port*.